easemob/easemob-uikit-react/README.md

 The `agora-chat-uikit` library provides the following functions:

-- Automatic layout to match the width and height of the container;;
+- Automatic layout to match the width and height of the container;
 - Send and receive messages, message display, message unread count, clear messages, message types include: (text, picture, file, expression, audio, video message);
 - Search for and delete conversation.
 - Customize the UI.